stratself/tswg/README.md

 ## Howto

-Requires some docker-compose knowledge
+See `docker-compose.yml` for the main configuration values.
+Most of the explanations are commented in there.

 1. Clone the repo and optionally build the container

-2. Provide your own WireGuard config file from your commercial VPN provider.
-Edit it to look like `example.wg0.conf`:
-   - `wg-quick` variables like `Address` or `PreDown/PostUp` are **not supported**, as they'll error out whilst running `wg setconf`

-3. Configure `docker-compose.yml` to your own tastes and bring it up.
-Most of the explanations are commented in there.
+2. Configure `docker-compose.yml` to your own tastes and bring it up

 ## Environment variables